Vietnam.vn - Nền tảng quảng bá Việt Nam

 Danh tính tổng thống tương lai của nước Mỹ sẽ quyết định chính sách của Washington với Triều Tiên, Hàn Quốc và Nhật Bản (Nguồn: Reuters).

-Different personality
+Distinctive personality

-The North Korean problem
+The North Korea issue

 Thủ tướng Kishida và Tổng thống Biden không tái tranh cử, thượng đỉnh Mỹ-Hàn-Nhật liệu có diễn ra trong năm nay?
 (AP)

-South Korean President Yoon Suk Yeol, US President Joe Biden and Japanese Prime Minister Kishida Fumio at Camp David, Washington, August 18, 2023.
+South Korean President Yoon Suk Yeol, U.S. President Joe Biden, and Japanese Prime Minister Kishida Fumio at Camp David, Washington, August 18, 2023.
 (Source: Reuters)

 Comment (0)